DrPixels/topcitsummary.github-io/UnderstandingTheITBusinessAndEthics.md

 ---

-# Summary of "IT Business Strategy: Recent Trends and Major Issues"
+# Summary of Chapter II: IT Business Strategy: Recent Trends and Major Issues

 ---